-Universities or other research institutions have IP policies which are tailored to their particular missions.
-They may also have different approaches with different types of IP.
+Many universities or other research institutions have IP policies which specify situations where the university/institution, as an employer, waives its rights to ownership of IP.
+It may also refer to situations where the university/institution claims ownership of IP created by students.
+This may vary in relation to undergraduate and postgraduate students.
+It may depend on whether particular university or other facilities have been used or work is related to a specific project.
+The university/institution may also have different approaches with different types of IP.
 For example, a university may claim ownership of patentable inventions but not of copyright in certain scholarly materials.
 Take time to familiarise yourself with your university/institution IP policy.
 Your university's Registrar or Trust Manager or equivalent will have copies or it may be on your organisation's intranet.